oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 The following functions convert between the data-type `http://www.w3.org/2001/XMLSchema#integer` and` http://www.w3.org/2001/XMLSchema#double` primitive types.

-urn:oasis:names:tc:xacml:1.0:function:double-to-integer
+`urn:oasis:names:tc:xacml:1.0:function:double-to-integer`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#double` and SHALL truncate its numeric value to a whole number and return an element of data-type `http://www.w3.org/2001/XMLSchema#integer`.

-urn:oasis:names:tc:xacml:1.0:function:integer-to-double
+`urn:oasis:names:tc:xacml:1.0:function:integer-to-double`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#integer` and SHALL promote its value to an element of data-type `http://www.w3.org/2001/XMLSchema#double` with the same numeric value.
-If the integer argument is outside the range which can be represented by a double, the result SHALL be Indeterminate, with the status code `urn:oasis:names:tc:xacml:1.0:status:processing-error`.
+If the integer argument is outside the range which can be represented by a double, the result SHALL be Indeterminate, with the status code <!-- Newline added to fit on PDF page -->
+: `urn:oasis:names:tc:xacml:1.0:status:processing-error`.

 ### E.3.5 Logical functions

 This section contains the specification for logical functions that operate on arguments of data-type `http://www.w3.org/2001/XMLSchema#boolean`.

-urn:oasis:names:tc:xacml:1.0:function:or
+`urn:oasis:names:tc:xacml:1.0:function:or`

 : This function SHALL return `False` if it has no arguments and SHALL return `True` if at least one of its arguments evaluates to `True`.
 The order of evaluation SHALL be from first argument to last.
 The evaluation SHALL stop with a result of `True` if any argument evaluates to `True`, leaving the rest of the arguments unevaluated.

-urn:oasis:names:tc:xacml:1.0:function:and
+`urn:oasis:names:tc:xacml:1.0:function:and`

 : This function SHALL return `True` if it has no arguments and SHALL return `False` if one of its arguments evaluates to `False`.
 The order of evaluation SHALL be from first argument to last.
 The evaluation SHALL stop with a result of `False` if any argument evaluates to `False`, leaving the rest of the arguments unevaluated.

-urn:oasis:names:tc:xacml:1.0:function:n-of
+`urn:oasis:names:tc:xacml:1.0:function:n-of`

 : The first argument to this function SHALL be of data-type http://www.w3.org/2001/XMLSchema#integer.
 The remaining arguments SHALL be of data-type http://www.w3.org/2001/XMLSchema#boolean.
 The first argument specifies the minimum number of the remaining arguments that MUST evaluate to `True` for the expression to be considered `True`.
 If the first argument is 0, the result SHALL be `True`.
 If the number of arguments after the first one is less than the value of the first argument, then the expression SHALL result in `Indeterminate`.
 The order of evaluation SHALL be: first evaluate the integer value, and then evaluate each subsequent argument.
 The evaluation SHALL stop and return `True` if the specified number of arguments evaluate to `True`.
 The evaluation of arguments SHALL stop if it is determined that evaluating the remaining arguments will not satisfy the requirement.

-urn:oasis:names:tc:xacml:1.0:function:not
+`urn:oasis:names:tc:xacml:1.0:function:not`

 : This function SHALL take one argument of data-type `http://www.w3.org/2001/XMLSchema#boolean`.
 If the argument evaluates to `True`, then the result of the expression SHALL be `False`.
 If the argument evaluates to `False`, then the result of the expression SHALL be `True`.